There are lots of alarm clock apps out there, but I wrote

 - My Voice Alarm will only go off if it's the frontmost app on your device.

-Switching to another app makes it inactive.
+Switching to another app makes it inactive -- this is determined by the operating system and is beyond my control.
 You can leave

 your device running (if it's plugged into a power source),